 If you want to ensure your child for the first time, there are many things to consider before adding your child to your policy.
 Liability limits may be higher than yours, so your child will be subject to higher premiums.
 Your coverage will be higher too if you have a child under the age of 25.
-This article will explain how to properly add your child.
+This article will explain how to add your child properly.
 In this article, we will also discuss how to save money on teen car insurance by avoiding the common mistakes new drivers make.

 Discounts for resident student drivers

 If you are a college student, you might have already discovered that there are several ways to reduce your premium.
 One of these is by changing your student status.
 This allows you to have a lower monthly premium than an adult who drives the car occasionally.
 If you do not plan on driving as much as a student does, you can still take advantage of resident student discounts.
 The discounts will apply to the original premium as well as the revised one.
 The resident student discount may be up to 30%.

 Another way to save money on your car insurance is by not driving your vehicle during school hours or on weekends.
 Some insurers offer student discounts for not driving during school hours or during holidays.
 Other companies offer discounts if you complete an accident prevention class or take defensive driving courses.
 These discounts are often good for students with less than five years of driving experience.
 To qualify for a resident student discount, you must have a valid student ID and provide proof of residence at college.
 Additional restrictions may apply.

 While resident student discounts may not be available to all students, they can help lower your premiums significantly.
 In fact, you may qualify for a resident student discount if you have a good GPA.
 If you do not qualify for a resident student discount, you can try to improve your grades.
 Fortunately, most insurance companies offer a resident student discount and are more than willing to provide discounts and savings.

 Cost of adding a teen driver to a policy